26 November 2025

 Vaccines (less snarky)

-We knew enough to do things like stockpiling PPE and syringes, but we failed to fund them.
+We knew enough to see the need to stockpile PPE and syringes, but we failed to fund the stockpiles.
 That was bad.

 We didn't think about how our laws, regulations, supply chains, and other organizational factors would need to be prepared for a pandemic, because we failed to imagine one, even with examples like World War Z right in front of us.
 That was worse.